Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach: Introduction

 Furthermore, the interconnection maps are also approximated by finite abstractions.
 We present a compositional result, which demonstrates the existence of a feedback refinement relation \cite{reissig2016feedback} that bridges the abstract interconnections with the concrete ones.
-Borrowing insights from \cite{gruber2017sparsity}, we introduce a sparsity constraint to the data-driven approximation of the interconnection map, resulting in a sparse matrix representation of the nonlinear interconnection map.
+Drawing from insights presented in \cite{gruber2017sparsity}, which develops finite abstractions monolithically for systems with sparsely interconnected components, we have introduced a sparsity constraint to the data-driven approximation of the interconnection map.
+This results in a sparse matrix form of the nonlinear interconnection map.
 This approach facilitates the incorporation of latent variables, capturing intermediate computations, and thus breaking down the interconnection and abstraction tasks into more manageable components.
 Ultimately, this approach significantly reduces the overall complexity of the abstraction process.
-Finally, we illustrate the efficacy of our approach by applying it to two numerical benchmarks: the construction of a finite abstraction for a $32$-dimensional system by combining abstractions of $32$ scalar subsystems, and the synthesis of a controller for an $8$-dimensional system based on its constructed finite abstraction, aimed at achieving a consensus objective.
+Finally, we illustrate the efficacy of our approach by applying it to three numerical benchmarks: the construction of a finite abstraction for a $32$-dimensional system by combining abstractions of $32$ scalar subsystems; the synthesis of a controller for an $8$-dimensional system based on its constructed finite abstraction, aimed at achieving a consensus objective; and stabilizing a network of $10$ tanks within specific regions.
+In the initial example, we demonstrate the efficiency and computational complexity of our compositional method for constructing finite abstractions of interconnected systems.
+Our strategy involves generating finite abstractions for the subsystems first and then integrating these abstractions to create a monolithic abstraction, as opposed to creating an abstraction for the interconnected system in its entirety.
+We show that the time needed to construct the abstraction with our method scales efficiently for interconnected systems with scalar-valued subsystems that exhibit nonlinear interconnections, handling dimensions up to $32$.
+Furthermore, the second example emphasizes synthesizing a controller to achieve consensus among subsystems linked by a linear map.
+The final case study spotlights the design of a controller intended to stabilize a network of $10$ tanks within a targeted region, where these models are interconnected via a nonlinear high-dimensional mapping.

+In summary, the primary contribution of this work is the construction of finite abstractions for interconnected systems using a compositional, data-driven approach with formal guarantees.
+By leveraging the structure of the interconnection map, we decompose the abstraction process into computationally manageable steps involving the finite abstraction of subsystems.
+We analyze the complexity of our approach and demonstrate, through case studies, that constructing a finite abstraction of an interconnected system in a monolithic, data-driven manner results in an abstraction size that grows exponentially with the number of subsystems.
+In contrast, our data-driven, divide-and-conquer strategy mitigates this challenge by significantly reducing computational complexity.
+Furthermore, our approach constructs finite abstractions with reduced conservatism, leading to a more effective controller domain size during synthesis and enhancing the practical utility of these abstractions.

 \textbf{Related Work.} Limited research has been dedicated to constructing finite abstractions using data-driven methods.
 These findings encompass various systems, including unknown monotone systems \cite{makdesi2021efficient}, incrementally input-to-state stable control systems \cite{lavaei2022data}, and continuous-time perturbed systems \cite{kazemi2022data}.
 Furthermore, approaches like \cite{xue2020pac, fan2017dryvr, coppola2022data} focus predominantly on data-driven techniques for verifying unknown systems while offering probabilistic guarantees.
 However, it is crucial to recognize that all of these aforementioned results adopt a monolithic perspective, abstracting the entire system.
 It is important to acknowledge that the monolithic abstraction approach encounters scalability issues.
 These issues stem from the exponential increase in complexity based on the number of state variables in the model, primarily because of the gridding of state sets.
 As a consequence, these techniques tend to face computational limitations, especially in state spaces that exceed four dimensions.